het-tanis/prolug-labs/Linux-Labs/201-attempted-user-login/step3/text.md

-The realuser user is not set up and we want to key root to log in as that user.
-This isn't extremely practical, but is useful in testing to creat a key and see the user connect via a key.
+The realuser user is now set up and we want to key root to log in as that user.
+This isn't extremely practical, but is useful in testing to create a key and see the user connect via a key.

 Create a key for root called realuser_rsa